prince272/nextsolution/README.md

 ## Getting Started

-This guide will help you set up your project using the `NextSolution.Template::1.0.1` template.
 Follow these steps to get your development environment up and running.

 ### Prerequisites